Learn About Tiles

-Ceramic tiles are a light weight clay-based tile.
-They are pressed at a lower pressure rate and fired at a lower temperature than porcelain tiles.
+Ceramic tiles are light weight clay-based tiles.
+They are pressed at a lower pressure rate and fired at lower temperatures than porcelain tiles.
 This manufacturing process means they are always finished with a durable glaze which carries the colour and pattern.
-This glaze can be either gloss or matt and in some instances there can be an additive to the glaze to give the tile an external rating.
-The edge of a ceramic tile is generally not rectified which means the tiles should not be laid any closer than 3mm-5mm apart depending on the quality of the substrate.
+This glaze can be either gloss or matte or in some instances, there can be an additive to the glaze that gives the tile an external rating.
+The edge of a ceramic tile is generally not rectified which means the tiles should not be laid any closer than 3mm-5mm, depending on the quality of the substrate.

 Key benefits of ceramic tiles include:

-• They are used in both wall tile and floor tile applications.
+- They are used in both wall and floor applications.

-• They usually carry a PEI rating of 0 to 3.
-(See tile ratings for more info).
+- They usually carry a PEI ratings 1 to 5.
+(See tile tile ratings for more info).

 Porcelain tiles are made using very fine, high quality materials with high silica content.
 Pressed at a high pressure rate and fired at high temperatures, they are typically much less porous than other tiles and do not always require sealing.

-Porcelain tiles can either be glazed (with a gloss, matt or textured finish) or unglazed (with a natural, polished or textured finish).
+Porcelain tiles can either be glazed (with a gloss, matte or textured finish) or unglazed (with a natural, polished or textured finish).

-To provide our customers with the best choice, ColorTile can generally offer all finishes for each range.
+To provide our customers with the best choice, ColorTile can offer all finishes for each range.

 Typically large format porcelain tiles are rectified which means that the tiles are cut after manufacture to ensure that that they are square.
 This allows for the tiles to be laid with a minimal grout line of 1.5mm as per Australian standards.

-As a result of manufactures around the world embracing continuous improvements and progressive development in technologies used for unglazed porcelain, we also offer full bodied porcelain, double loaded porcelain and soluble salts.
+As a result of manufacturers around the world embracing continuous improvements and progressive development in technologies used for unglazed porcelain, ColorTile also offers full-bodied porcelain, double-loaded porcelain and soluble salts.